30 Noteworthy Novels Set in Oxford

 The Moving Toyshop by Edmund Crispin

-Set in Oxford, the novel blends wit, quirky characters, and a puzzling mystery that keeps you guessing while Fen navigates the city’s winding streets and colleges in search of answers.
+Set in Oxford, the novel mixes wit, quirky characters, and a puzzling mystery.
+Fen searches for answers through the city’s winding streets and colleges.

 8. 8